Great West Life Assurance Co. Can Decreases Stake in EMCOR Group, Inc. (NYSE:EME)

 The company also recently disclosed a quarterly dividend, which will be paid on Friday, January 29th.
 Shareholders of record on Tuesday, January 19th will be given a $0.13 dividend.
 This is a boost from EMCOR Group’s previous quarterly dividend of $0.08.
 This represents a $0.52 dividend on an annualized basis and a yield of 0.51%.
 The ex-dividend date of this dividend is Friday, January 15th.
 EMCOR Group’s dividend payout ratio is presently 5.57%.

-In other EMCOR Group news, CEO Anthony Guzzi sold 14,224 shares of the company’s stock in a transaction dated Tuesday, November 17th.
-The shares were sold at an average price of $85.01, for a total value of $1,209,182.24.
+In other EMCOR Group news, EVP R Kevin Matz sold 10,000 shares of the company’s stock in a transaction dated Monday, November 30th.
+The shares were sold at an average price of $87.74, for a total value of $877,400.00.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, EVP R Kevin Matz sold 10,000 shares of the company’s stock in a transaction dated Monday, November 30th.
-The shares were sold at an average price of $87.74, for a total transaction of $877,400.00.
+Also, CEO Anthony Guzzi sold 14,224 shares of the company’s stock in a transaction dated Tuesday, November 17th.
+The shares were sold at an average price of $85.01, for a total transaction of $1,209,182.24.
 The disclosure for this sale can be found here.
 Corporate insiders own 1.90% of the company’s stock.

 Several analysts have recently issued reports on EME shares.
 TheStreet raised shares of EMCOR Group from a “c+” rating to a “b-” rating in a research note on Tuesday, November 3rd.
+Sidoti boosted their price objective on shares of EMCOR Group from $92.00 to $102.00 and gave the company a “buy” rating in a research note on Wednesday, December 30th.
 DA Davidson boosted their price objective on shares of EMCOR Group from $80.00 to $90.00 and gave the company a “neutral” rating in a research note on Wednesday, December 23rd.
-BidaskClub raised shares of EMCOR Group from a “hold” rating to a “buy” rating in a research note on Monday, December 28th.
-Finally, Sidoti upped their price target on shares of EMCOR Group from $92.00 to $102.00 and gave the stock a “buy” rating in a research report on Wednesday, December 30th.
+Finally, BidaskClub raised shares of EMCOR Group from a “hold” rating to a “buy” rating in a research report on Monday, December 28th.
 One analyst has rated the stock with a sell rating, two have assigned a hold rating, two have given a buy rating and one has issued a strong buy rating to the company’s stock.
 EMCOR Group has an average rating of “Buy” and an average target price of $80.25.

 EMCOR Group Company Profile